MoshirMoshir/DIY-TaTaCon/README.md

 # DIY TaTaCon
-Recently I have made a custom DIY TaTaCon, similar to the TaikoForce but at a fraction of the cost.
+Recently I have made a custom DIY TaTaCon, similar to the TaikoForce but at a fraction of the cost (If you're fine with the DIY style lol).
 > Don't expect the same quality as you would from the Taiko Force, but in my opinion, it is an insanely better alternative to the TaTaCons that you find on amazon and of course much cheaper than getting a TaikoForce.
 I am hoping to at least document what I've done here, update on future modifications, as well as put down ideas and alternative builds that I come up with.